jamsinclair/open-anki-jlpt-decks/README.md

 Todo: Upload to ankiweb and share.
 Can we automate this?

+## Guiding Principles

+Use these principles to help guide changes to the project.

+1. Card [questions and answers are as atomic as possible](http://augmentingcognition.com/ltm.html).
+Expressing one idea.
+1. Card design is minimal and does not distract from the information
+1. Only content relevant for active recall is present on the card

 ## How to contribute to the project?

 Please see the [contributing document.](CONTRIBUTING.md)